Matthew 27:44 "Cast the same in his teeth"

 I have actually found that most of the theological corruptions in the modern versions come not so much from the different texts, but from the way they TRANSLATE them.
-Here are over 25 examples of how the modern versions are perverting the doctrines of the Christian faith.
+Here are about 40 examples of how the modern versions are perverting the doctrines of the Christian faith.

-Fake Bibles DO Teach False Doctrine - links to over 25 examples -
+Fake Bibles DO Teach False Doctrine - links to about 40 examples -

 These modern Vatican Versions frequently reject the clear Hebrew readings and ADD hundreds of words to them - especially the ESV.
 They omit or [bracket] some 17 entire verses from the New Testament as not being original, and they omit another 2000 words from the New Testament and they teach false doctrines in many verses and have hundreds of totally different meanings in as many verses.